Transmit : Ideas & Content Generator

 Original Luck of The Draw Artwork by artist Moana Williams.

-Listen to Luck of the Draw song.
-The track was a collaboration with Transmit, featuring MC Oblique and Madison Nonoa, produced by Rhombus Production sonic kings.
+Listen to Luck of the Draw song featuring MC Oblique and Madison Nonoa, produced by Rhombus Production sonic kings, a collaboration with Transmit.

 Fat Freddy’s Drop